How do we build peace during a pandemic? Lessons for peacebuilding and health sector organisations

 This paper looks at the new environments in which peacebuilders are operating in the wake of the COVID-19 pandemic.

 The repercussions of the coronavirus disease (COVID-19) have reverberated across the global peace and security landscape, creating and heightening risk factors for conflict across social, political and economic spheres, often exacerbating already fragile situations.
-The pandemic, and the operational restrictions that accompanied it, also forced a rapid adaptation of the way peacebuilding was delivered by local and international actors.
+The pandemic, and the operational restrictions that accompanied it, also forced a rapid adaptation of the way peacebuilding was delivered by local and international organisations.

 The paper is structured around five programming strands:

-- Drawing on peacebuilders’ contextual knowledge to inform short- and long-term responses to COVID-19;
+- Drawing on peacebuilders’ contextual knowledge to inform short- and long-term responses to COVID-19

-- Supporting conflict-sensitive public health and humanitarian responses, vaccination, and long-term recovery interventions;
+- Supporting conflict-sensitive public health and humanitarian responses, vaccination, and long-term recovery interventions

-- Countering divisive narratives and building bridges across divides;
+- Countering divisive narratives and building bridges across divides

-- Reducing gender inequalities through responding to COVID-19 and its impacts.
+- Reducing gender inequalities through responding to COVID-19 and its impacts

-The case studies in this paper clearly illustrate the positive impact of peacebuilding across these areas and the importance of continued collaboration with humanitarian and development actors in a multidimensional crisis.
+The case studies in this paper clearly illustrate the positive impact of peacebuilding across these areas and the importance of continued collaboration with humanitarian and development organisations in a multidimensional crisis.
 Evidence from Rwanda demonstrates the value of psychosocial support for genocide survivors and perpetrators in alleviating potential trauma associated with government restrictions.
 Digital platforms have enabled thought leaders from both sides of the Line of Control in Kashmir to share information and guidance on the pandemic and its effects on social cohesion.